 Mr. Gillespie further alleged the annual turnover ratio was indicative of churning, or trading the account excessively.
 Over a roughly two-and-a-half-year period, he claimed, there were more than $551,000 in commissions generated on an approximately $2 million account, according to the documents.

 Mr. Gillespie “had always been a conservative investor and didn’t want to take a lot of risks with his money, yet they put them in these high-risk stocks,” said Bruce Oakes, one of the attorneys who represented him.
 The brokers then “excessively traded them, which was even worse.”

-“There wasn’t any supervision by Oppenheimer,” added Mr. Oakes, a partner at Oakes & Fosher LLC in St. Louis.
+“There wasn’t any supervision by Oppenheimer,” added Mr. Oakes, a partner at Oakes & Fosher LLC.
 “They failed miserably in that area.”